 We investigate both mean and maximum environment-dependent hybrid fitness.
 Mean fitness is relevant for speciation because as it decreases, selection against hybridization (i.e., reinforcement) is expected to increase (Burke and Arnold 2001).
 Maximum fitness is relevant because if some individual hybrids have high fitness, then natural selection can favour the spread of hybrid genotypes (Barton 2001), or hybrids can act as a ‘genetic bridge’ that facilitates gene flow between parents (Comeault et al. 2015).
-To investigate this question, we simulated hybrid populations with variable amounts of hybrid load, and measured their fitness across environments, where the mean phenotype of a hybrid population is exactly intermediate between parental optima.
+To investigate this question, we simulated hybrid populations with variable amounts of hybrid load, where the expected mean phenotype of a hybrid population is exactly intermediate between parental optima.
+We measured the fitness of each hybrid in the parental environment is was best adapted to.
 The results of this analysis are depicted in Figure 4.

 The general effect of environmental similarity is intuitive.
-In the extreme case of parallel adaptation (i.e., 0°), the hybrid population is centered directly atop both parental optima.
-When adaptation is strictly divergent (i.e., 180°), the hybrids are far from either parental optimum.
+In the extreme case of parallel adaptation (i.e., theta=0°), the hybrid population is centered directly atop both parental optima.
+When adaptation is strictly divergent (i.e., theta=180°), the hybrids are far from either parental optimum.
 Thus, both mean and maximum hybrid fitness have a negative correlation with the angle separating parental optima (Fig. 4, compare left to right).

 The effect of hybrid load on fitness is more nuanced.
 Under parallel adaptation, where the mean of a group of hybrids is atop the phenotypic optimum, hybrid load is strictly deleterious.
 This occurs because any variation from the mean displaces individual hybrids further from the optimum.
-Under divergent evolution, hybrids fall between parental optima and hybrid load causes some individual to deviate in the direction of the optimum and others to deviate in a direction orthogonal to either optimum.
+Under divergent evolution, hybrids fall between parental optima and hybrid load causes some individuals to deviate in the direction of an optimum and others to deviate in a direction orthogonal to either optimum.
 Thus, hybrid load does not have much of an effect on mean fitness under divergent evolution.
-At intermediate angles (e.g., 90°), some hybrid load is beneficial as some hybrids approach the optimum, but too much is deleterious as they overshoot it.
+At intermediate angles (e.g., theta=90°), some hybrid load is beneficial as some hybrids approach the optimum, but too much is deleterious as they overshoot it.
 Maximum hybrid fitness increases with hybrid load under divergent evolution, because without any variation, no hybrids are near either parental optimum.

 Discussion Our simulations demonstrate that the main effect of adaptation from SGV on speciation is to reduce the efficiency with which parallel natural selection causes speciation.
-This occurs because, as populations adapt to similar environments, they fix the same mutations and have lower hybrid load.
-SGV is expected to reduce the rate at which incompatibilities accumulate under parallel evolution.
+This occurs because, as populations adapt to similar environments, they can fix the same mutations and have lower hybrid load.
+SGV is thus expected to reduce the rate at which incompatibilities accumulate under parallel evolution.
 In addition, the greatest mean (extrinsic) hybrid fitness occurs when hybrid load is minimized and parents undergo parallel evolution.
-As evolution tends toward divergent, the effect of SGV on speciation at mutation-selection balance decreases faster than linearly.
-(The effect of SGV on the rate of adaptation is consistent across environments.)
+As selection becomes more divergent, the effect of SGV on speciation at mutation-selection balance decreases faster than linearly (while the effect of SGV on the rate of adaptation is consistent across environments).
 The importance of SGV for limiting RI, however, critically depends on the match between the quantity of ancestral SGV and nature of the evolutionary trajectories of adapting populations.
 Thus, while the main effect of SGV under parallel selection is to make speciation more difficult, there are many circumstances under which this does not hold.